alexsaab/drupal8-ubercart-lifepay/readme.md

 2. After that, you can go to the configuration menu of payment methods "/admin/store/config/payment".

-3. Create a new payment method as the type choose "lifepay".
+3. Create a new payment method as the type choose "Lifepay".

-4. Go to setting up the created payment method, expose:
+4. Go to setting up the created payment method, set:
-- The label is what the user will see at the time of placing the order and making the payment.
+- The label is what the user will see at the time of placing an order and making a payment.
-- Your Merchant ID - the store number in the Lifepay system
+- Service ID - service number in the Lifepay system (can be taken from your personal account)
-- Secret word for order verification - the secret phrase is also obtained from the interface of the seller of the Lifepay system;
+- Key (key) - can also be obtained from the personal account of the seller
-- Order description - what the user will see at the time of payment;
+- Secret key (skey) - secret key - also taken from the seller's personal account
+- Payment method - set in accordance with your contract (usually 100% prepayment);
 - VAT for products (if you have several types of goods, then each type may have its own VAT);
 - VAT for delivery;
+- Product type for products;
+- Type of goods for delivery - usually, service (service);
+- Object for products;
+- Object for delivery - usually, service (service);
-- Use server IP - use for server callbacks from the list;
+- Whether to use email for sending;
-- Acceptable server list - list of servers;
-- Order status after successfull payment - order status after its completion
+- Order status after successfull payment - order status after completion